dask/dask/docs/source/optimize.rst

 ------------------------

 Dask defines a default optimization strategy for each collection type (Array, Bag, DataFrame, Delayed).
-However different applications may have different needs.
+However, different applications may have different needs.
 To address this variability of needs, you can construct your own custom optimization function and use it instead of the default.
-An optimization function takes in a task graph and list of desired keys and returns a new task graph.
+An optimization function takes in a task graph and list of desired keys and returns a new task graph:

 .. code-block:: python